 The ACT Center opened its doors in 1999.
 Our primary support is provided by funding from the Mississippi State Legislature, the University of Mississippi Medical Center, and Mississippi State Department of Health.

-Thomas J. Payne, PhD, is the Center Director, and oversees all operations.
 Program staff include Tobacco Treatment Specialists and administrative staff.

 - Mission.
 To improve the health of Mississippians by reducing tobacco use through treatment, education and research.

 - Vision.
 Mississippi will lead the nation in the treatment of tobacco use.

 - Goal.
 The ACT Center will serve as a treatment, educational and research resource to benefit all Mississippians.